titcoin/titcoin.github.io/index.md

 Titcoin has supporters all over the internet!
 Everybody can join, we are a diverse and open community with different backgrounds and motivations.
 If you find any other places that should be added here, please let us know! ;)

 * [Discord](https://discord.gg/PADaP7s): Our main community chat.
-Here you can discuss about Titcoin, ask questions or post self-made nudes and ask to get tipped with Titcoin! ;)
+Here you can discuss about Titcoin, ask questions or earn titcoins by posting nudes!
 * [Reddit (Titcoin)](https://www.reddit.com/r/titcoin/): Discussion board on Reddit.
-* [Reddit (ShowMyTitCoin)](https://www.reddit.com/r/ShowMyTitCoin/): A place where girls can post self-made pornography and request tips using Titcoin.
+* [Reddit (ShowMyTitCoin)](https://www.reddit.com/r/ShowMyTitCoin/): A place where girls can earn titcoins by posting nudes or videos.
 * [Bitcointalk ANN](https://bitcointalk.org/index.php?topic=5018869.0): Announcement of the continued Titcoin project on the Bitcointalk forum.

 # Download